dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] Change the data structure of chess store in database.
 - [ ] Fix the queuing mechanism, players already in game or queue should not be paired.
 - [ ] Users should be able to select the ranking when registering.
-- [ ] The users can only resign when both users are connected.
 - [ ] The users can have duplicated names
-- [ ] Google user does not have an email
 - [ ] Repeated refreshing sometimes could have the chessrecord not loaded in successfully